RonakChakrawati/RonakChakrawati/README.md

 ## ⚡ Beyond the Code

-- ♟️ Chess player — Queen's Gambit enjoyer, currently ~1200 Elo, slowly climbing
+- ♟️ Chess player —  currently ~1450 Elo, slowly climbing
 - ⚽ Football is life — hence the simulator exists
-- 📖 Into books like *Atomic Habits* and *Deep Work* — basically trying to be less chaotic
+- 📖 Into books like MEDITATIONS  — basically trying to be less chaotic

 ---